 We provide professional development and self-care strategies via adult Brain Breaks, trainings and webinars.
 We also offer ongoing support for our partner districts and organizations.
 Continuing ed unit opportunities available.

 Chi Kim is the Chief Executive Officer.
 Prior to joining the foundation, she served as a California school superintendent, school principal, leadership coach, classroom teacher, as well as, a program officer at the Bill & Melinda Gates Foundation.
 She is also co-founder of the Teaching Garden program that was adopted by the American Heart Association to support heart health through school gardens.
+Chi is an adjunct professor at UVA.

 She earned a B.A. in Psychology and an M.Ed. from UCLA, a Tier I Administrative Services credential from California State University, Dominguez Hills, Tier II Administrative Services credential from Loyola Marymount University, XPT Performance Breathing Certification and Oxygen Advantage Functional Breathing Certification.
 She is mom to three wonderful girls and resides in the greater Boston area.